CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

 2. Add the following line to instantiate a new client:

 ```
             OpenAIClient client = new(OPENAI_KEY);
 ```
-3. Use the client to generate a completion.
+1. Use the client to generate an image.
 Add the following code:

 ```